nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts.
-2. CONNECTIONS show a list of contacts.
+2. CONNECTIONS shows a list of contacts.
 3. User provides his index in the list along with the tags to be removed.
 4. CONNECTIONS remove those tags from that contact.